 MECO Analysis

-Perform a screening of your products environmental impact
+Perform a screening of your product’s environmental impact and where it is located in its life cycle.

 BEGIN WORKING WITH TOOL